PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/ShinyHunt-Overworld.md

 4. The Sweet Scent Pokémon can be put in any location of the party.
 But for best performance place it as the party lead.

-### Move Duration:
+#### Move Duration:

 Travel for this long before changing directions.
+This option is ignored if **Maneuver** is set as Sweet Scent.

-### Sweet Scent Pokémon Location:
+#### Sweet Scent Pokémon Location:

-In case Sweet Scent is selected as the trigger method, the location of the Pokémon in the party to use Sweet Scent.
+When Sweet Scent is selected in **Maneuver**, the location of the Pokémon in the party to use Sweet Scent.

+### Use Sound Detection:

+Whether to use sound detection to improve shiny detection robustness.
+Make sure you have proper audio input set.

+### Stop On:

+Choose when to stop the program.
+You can set Shiny, NonShiny, Anything or Nothing.

+### Overrides:

+Set more complex program action that overrides the default behavior.

+### Video Capture:

+Whether to take a video of the encounter if it is a shiny.

+### Reset Game in Case of Error:

+When the program encounters an error, whether to reset the game to fix it.

 ## Advanced Settings: